vfg-95/the-sauce/README.md

 I decided to go for a mobile first design approach for two reasons; firstly with my target audience being younger they would be more likely to browse from their phone.
 This is amplified by the fact that when cooking in a kitchen using a phone is much more convenient to look at than a laptop, with a desktop being highly unlikely to be used at all whilst actually cooking.

-As you can see from the wireframes my inital idea was to mimic a social media style feed on mobile, primarily Instagram as this is the most prevelant social media app used by the target audience.
+As you can see from the wireframes my initial idea was to mimic a social media style feed on mobile, primarily Instagram as this is the most prevalent social media app used by the target audience.
 However once I got together the images and content I intended to use I played around with structure etc to come up with something different but maintained the scrollable aspect of an app like Instagram.

 ### Colour

 I then moved onto colour scheme which I knew was going to be very important.
-I decided to use Earth tones (sky/sea blue, grass green) as this achieved the organisational aim of conveying it's intentions through it's design.
+I decided to use Earth tones (sky/sea blue, grass green) as this achieved the organisational aim of conveying its intentions through its design.
 This is because of the emphasis on sustainability which the colour scheme matches perfectly, and helps the user buy into the ethos of the site.
-The colours are also split into categories - the turqoise/sea blue colour is used to reference anything to do with actual recipes.
+The colours are also split into categories - the turquoise/sea blue colour is used to reference anything to do with actual recipes.
 Sky blue is for anything to do with contact information, and finally the green is for general tips.
-This can be continued into the fuutre development of the site when any new content is added.
+This can be continued into the future development of the site when any new content is added.
 You can see these from the screenshots below.

 <img src="./assets/screenshots/recipe-section.png" width="300" height="700"> <img src="./assets/screenshots/mailinglist.png" width="300" height="700"> <img src="./assets/screenshots/sustainabilitypage.png" width="300" height="700">

 ### Imagery

-In terms of the imagery used these are fairly self explanitory as they are images for the recipes provided, or background shots of meals which arent recipes on the site but of course tie in with the theme and purpose.
-The image of the Earth from space and also the background of the sustainabiliy page are ones you wouldnt necessarily expect to see on a food website, however again for the target audience they help them buy into the sites aims.
+In terms of the imagery used these are fairly self explanatory as they are images for the recipes provided, or background shots of meals which aren't recipes on the site but of course tie in with the theme and purpose.
+The image of the Earth from space and also the background of the sustainability page are ones you wouldn't necessarily expect to see on a food website, however again for the target audience they help them buy into the sites aims.

 ### Fonts

 I added quite a few different google fonts so I could play around with them and find a mixture that I thought fit the site.
 I knew I wanted clean and modern looking fonts for headings, and I ended up using Barlow for the header and footer and then using Archivo for the headings on the site.
 These made sense as it is a site aimed at a younger target audience and so modern works well.
-I contrasted this with the Tino font used for paragraph text, which works well as a balance of Serif and San-Serif fonts and gives clear seperation between text.
+I contrasted this with the Tino font used for paragraph text, which works well as a balance of Serif and San-Serif fonts and gives clear separation between text.

 ### Structure